wazuh/wazuh-qa/docs/tests/integration/test_logcollector/index.md

 ### Tier 0
 #### Test configuration

-For each configuration option, we check if logcollector and agentd correctly starts and that any API request to the Manager configuration returns the same options that the specified in `ossec.conf`
+For each configuration option, we check if `logcollector` and `agentd` correctly starts and that any API request to the Manager configuration returns the same options that the specified in configuration file.

 #### Test command monitoring